Find out what is Cloud based Pos and why you need it

 Traditional POS systems require upfront costs for software, hardware, and installation, which can be expensive.

-Cloud POS will typically require a subscription fee that can be more affordable, especially for small firms or businesses.
+Cloud based Point of Sale will typically require a subscription fee that can be more affordable, especially for small firms or businesses.

 Maintenance: